-The purpose of the Pennsylvania Department of General Services (DGS) Histoplasmosis Program is to reduce the risk of histoplasmosis infection for all employees that have the potential to encounter bat or bird feces.
+The purpose of the Pennsylvania Department of General Services (DGS) Histoplasmosis Program is to reduce the risk of histoplasmosis infection for all employees that have the potential to come in contact with bat or bird feces.

 II.
 References

 Center for Disease Control and Prevention: